SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

 ### Audio Routing

 Simulator Controller allows you to direct sound output (for example the voices of the different Race Assistants) to different audio devices, as long as the additional software [SoX](http://sox.sourceforge.net/) is installed and configured.
-This is mainly of interest to those of you, who are streaming their races, or when you want maximum immersion by directing car sound to a 5.1 sound system, but the assistant voices to your headphone.
+This is mainly of interest to those of you, who are streaming their races, or when you want maximum immersion by directing car sound to a 5.1 sound system, but the assistant voices to your headset.
 To configure the audio routes, click on the "Audio..." button in the "Controller Automation" window.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Automation%20Editor%202.JPG)

 Audio routes must be defined as follows:

 	[Output]
-	Driving Coach.AudioDevice=Headphone
+	Driving Coach.AudioDevice=Headset
-	Race Spotter.AudioDevice=Headphone
+	Race Spotter.AudioDevice=Headset
-	Race Engineer.AudioDevice=Headphone
+	Race Engineer.AudioDevice=Headset
-	Race Strategist.AudioDevice=Headphone
+	Race Strategist.AudioDevice=Headset

 Supported output routes are: